RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 What are the ongoing expenses for a house flipping business?

-Home flippers will need to pay closing costs, real estate fees and title fees on top of ongoing renovation costs.
+Home flippers will typically need to pay closing costs, real estate fees, and title fees on top of ongoing renovation costs.
 Most financial benefits for home loans are for conventional buyers only.
-Home flippers will typically pay full interest rates as well capital gains on the property they sell.
+Home flippers will typically pay full interest rates as well as capital gains on the property they sell.
 Homes held for less than a year are taxed at the same rate as normal income.
 Homes held for longer than a year can range from 0% – 20%, based on the flipper’s total income.

 How much profit can a house flipping business make?

+A buy and flip business’ profit is linked directly to the number of properties it can sell and the profit the returns it makes on investments.
 Home flippers can make hundreds of thousands of dollars a year once they establish themselves in the business.
 Even a 20% profit on a $100,000 home is still $20,000.
 A flipper would only need to flip five homes a year at that rate to hit six figures.

 How can you make your business more profitable?